 \subsection{Perverse $\FFp$-sheaves}

 In this subsection, we introduce the perverse $t$-structure on constructible $\FFp$-\'etale sheaves.
-Our approach is to define this $t$-structure as the image of the perverse $t$-structure on coherent sheaves under the Riemann-Hilbert equivalence; this makes certain properties of this $t$-structure (e.g., preservation of constructibility under perverse truncations) obvious.
+Our approach is to define this $t$-structure as the image of the perverse $t$-structure on coherent sheaves under the Riemann-Hilbert equivalence (as well as the quotient description in Remark~\ref{HolFrobModVerdQuot}; this makes certain properties of this $t$-structure (e.g., preservation of constructibility under perverse truncations) obvious.
 In \S\ref{ss:GabberPervComp}, we shall show that our definition of the perverse $t$-structure agrees with the more classical one (in terms of support conditions for stalks and costalks) studied by Gabber \cite{Gabbert}.

 \begin{notation} As above, we work with schemes of finite type over a noetherian local $F$-finite ring $A$.
 Any such scheme $X$ comes endowed with a perverse $t$-structure on $D^b_{coh}(X)$ as in \S\ref{ss:PervCoh}. \end{notation}